 Interventional radiologists diagnose and treat disease.
 They treat a wide range of conditions in the body by inserting various small tools, such as catheters or wires from outside the body.
-X-ray and imaging techniques such as ultrasound help guide the radiologist.
+X-ray and imaging techniques such as CT and ultrasound help guide the radiologist.
 Interventional radiology can be used instead of surgery for many conditions.
 In some cases, it can eliminate the need for hospitalization.

 The interventional radiologist is a medical doctor who has completed an accredited residency program.
 He or she can then take the board exam given by the American Board of Radiology.
 Next, the interventional radiologist completes a fellowship-training program.
 These experts work closely with other doctors and play an important role on the treatment team.

 Interventional radiologists do a variety of procedures, including:

 Angiography.
 This is an X-ray of the arteries and veins to find blockage or narrowing of the vessels, as well as other problems.

 Angioplasty.
 The doctor puts a small balloon-tipped catheter into a blood vessel.
 Then he or she inflates the balloon to open up an area of blockage inside the vessel.